TaamirH/TravelLLM/README.md

 **Sample Conversations:**
-**Continuity of City context ,API usage with proper day detection and default day,practical advice based on conditions**
+**1. Continuity of City context ,API usage with proper day detection and default day,practical advice based on conditions**
 YOU:
 plan 5 days holiday in tel aviv